dkavolis/plane-sweep-cuda/README.md

 # plane-sweep-cuda
 **C++ plane sweep algorithm using CUDA**

 At the moment only uses a fixed set of pictures and is not bug free.
-Some UI buttons do nothing.
 [CMakeLists.txt](https://github.com/DKavolis/plane-sweep-cuda/blob/master/src/CMakeLists.txt)
 will most likely need to be configured for your system.